 Our failure to maintain compliance with Nasdaq's continued listing requirements could result in the delisting of our Common Stock.

-Our common stock is currently listed for trading on The Nasdaq Global Market.
-We must satisfy the continued listing requirements of Nasdaq, to maintain the listing of our common stock on The Nasdaq Global Market.
-The Notice has no immediate effect on the continued listing status of our Common Stock on the Nasdaq Global Market, and, therefore, our listing remains fully effective.
+Our Common Stock is currently listed for trading on The Nasdaq Global Market.
+We must satisfy the continued listing requirements of Nasdaq, to maintain the listing of our Common Stock on The Nasdaq Global Market.